uzh-rpg/agile_flight/envtest/python/README.md

 You should have TWO opencv windows open: one RGB image and one depth image.

-(Antonio) Why is this relevant?

-Each [vision_env](/flightmare/flightlib/include/flightlib/envs/vision_env/vision_env.hpp) simulate one quadrotor, which has a monocular camera attached.
-We use vectorized environment [vision_vec_env](/flightmare/flightlib/include/flightlib/envs/vision_env/vision_env.hpp) for parallel simulation.
-As a result, you will have multiple simulated cameras.
+Each **vision_env** ( in /flightmare/flightlib/include/flightlib/envs/vision_env/vision_env.hpp) simulate one quadrotor, which has a monocular camera attached.
+We use vectorized environment **vision_vec_env** ( in /flightmare/flightlib/include/flightlib/envs/vision_env/vision_env.hpp) for parallel simulation.
+As a result, you can simulate multiple drones.

 ![vision_demo](/docs/imgs/vision_demo.png)